mohitjain/mohitjain/_posts/2012-12-01-ajaxify-your-site-with-remote-true.md

 </tr>
 {% endhighlight %}

-Once you make this modifications.
-You can see that redering a new form and create a new product is completely ajaxified.
-In the same way you can do for edit form and update and for destroy.
+Once you make this modification.
+You can see that rendering a new form and create a new product is completely Ajaxified.
+In the same way, you can do for edit form and update and for destroy.

 [Source code: Clone this repo to see the whole code][3]

- [3]: https://github.com/mohitjain/ajaxified_scaffold "Source code for Ajaxified Scaffold"
+ [3]: https://github.com/mohitjain/ajaxified_scaffold "Source code for Ajaxified Scaffold."

-This is how you can a lot of things to ajaxify your site with respond_to and remote => true.
+This is how you can do a lot of things to Ajaxify your site with respond_to and remote => true.

 **Update:**

-[Do checkout how to add validations in ajax based forms][4]
+[Do check out how to add validations in ajax based forms][4]

-[4]: http://www.codebeerstartups.com/2013/01/adding-validations-in-your-ajax-based-controllers-ajaxify-your-site  "Adding validations in your ajax based controllers – Ajaxify your site – Part 2"
+[4]: http://www.codebeerstartups.com/2013/01/adding-validations-in-your-ajax-based-controllers-ajaxify-your-site  "Adding validations in your ajax based controllers – Ajaxify your site – Part 2."